Frank Nemec

 Other activities

 Ham radio has intrigued me since junior high school.
 Talking (mostly in Morse Code) all over the country and the world using equipment I scrounged surplus or built myself was a big thrill.
 I've been licensed continuously since then, though not always active.
 My current license is Amateur Extra class.
 My favorite operating event has always been Field Day.
-My public service emphasis began with the Lexington Fire of July 1985.
-I served as the ARES Emergency Coordinator for Saratoga for several years. logo Our homesite was chosen partly for its excellence as a radio site, but I haven't made much use of that.
+My public service emphasis began with the Lexington Fire of July 1985. logo I served as the ARES Emergency Coordinator for Saratoga for several years.
+Our homesite was chosen partly for its excellence as a radio site, but I haven't made much use of that.
 I'd like to come up with a practical way to use passive circuits to control the directionality of a phased array of vertical antennas.